ExponentialML/Text-To-Video-Finetuning/README.md

 Then, follow each line and configure it for your specific use case.

 The instructions should be clear enough to get you up and running with your dataset, but feel free to ask any questions in the discussion board.

+## Training a LoRA
+You can also train a LoRA that is both compatible with the webui extension..
+By default it's set to 'cloneofsimo', which was the first LoRA implementation for Stable Diffusion.
+This version you can use in the `inference.py` file in this repository.
+It is **not** compatible with the webui.

+To use a LoRA with the webui, change the `lora_version` to "stable_lora" in your config.
+This will train an [A1111 webui extension](https://github.com/kabachuha/sd-webui-text2video) compatibile LoRA.
+You can get started at `configs/v2/stable_lora_config.yaml` and edit it from there.
+During and after training, LoRAs will be saved in your outputs directory with the prefix `_webui`.

+### What you cannot do:
+- Use LoRA files that were made for SD image models in other trainers.
+- Use 'cloneofsimo' LoRAs in another project (unless you build it or create a PR)
+- Merge LoRA weights together (yet).

 ## Finetune.
 ```python